HenryHins/skygear-doc/content/ios/getting-started.md

 <a name="whats-next"></a>
 ## What's Next

-Now you've learnt how to start developing with Skygear, check out the SDK docs to learn some of the concepts behind Skygear:
+Now you've learned how to start developing with Skygear, check out the SDK docs to learn some of the concepts behind Skygear:

 - Learn how to [Authenticate Users](/ios/guide/users)
 - Learn how to [Save Records](/ios/guide/record)